 A Member's office and any qualified co-sponsor must be jointly responsible for the planning and organizing of a co-sponsored constituent service event.
-Moreover, qualifying co-sponsors, as described above, may generally provide financial or in-kind support for a co-sponsored constituent service event.
+Moreover, qualifying co-sponsored constituent service event.
+Both the Member and any qualifying co-sponsored constituent service event.
 Both the Member and any qualifying co-sponsors may only pay ordinary and necessary expenses related to the co-sponsored constituent service event.
-This includes food and beverages, production and postage costs for promotional materials, media releases, logistical support, room or equipment rental, and other general expenses for such an event.20 However, a Member and any qualified co-sponsors should be responsible for reasonably proportionate shares of the overall cost of the co-sponsored constituent service event.
+This includes food and beverages, production and postage costs for promotional materials, media releases, logistical support, room or equipment rental, and other general expenses for such an event.20 However, a Member and any qualified co-sponsored constituent service event.
 A Member's office may use MRA funds to cover its share of the costs of the event, subject to Committee on